 You can find metronomes at music supply stores or order them online.
 One of my favorite brands is the Matrix MR500 Metronome.
 There are also metronome apps and free online metronomes you can use.
 Be patient as your child learns to play along with a metronome.
 This skill can take up to a year to master, but it is definitely worth it.
 Piano students who can play with a metronome have a great advantage as they reach higher levels of efficiency on piano.
 Metronome use will help them maintain a steady beat, control the speed of their playing, and they will be able to keep pace with other musicians when they play in a group.

 Spend Some Time with Your Metronome

 You can make huge improvements in your playing if you take the time to practice with a metronome.
-Just like learning an instrument, learning to use the metronome takes some time, so be patient and keep at it.
+Just like learning an instrument, learning to use the metronome for piano playing takes some time, so be patient and keep at it.